Almond sustainability based in generations of orchard stewardship.

 Like trees in a forest, almond trees use photosynthesis to take CO2 out of the atmosphere and turn it into the components of the wood in the tree.
 Like a small forest, an almond orchard absorbs carbon from the atmosphere for the 25 year life span of the trees.

-- We partner with organizations which help growers plant cover crops for pollinator benefit.
+- We partner with organizations that help growers plant cover crops for pollinator benefit.
 A secondary benefit of these plants is increased soil organic matter.
 Carbon is taken out of the atmosphere and put into the soil.

 - Our manufacturing sites have sustainability teams exploring ways to reduce manufacturing emissions.
-One project identified will reduce manufacturing emissions by 10% across the company.

 We’ve partnered with How2Recycle and the Sustainable Packaging Coalition to help guide you in recycling our product containers.See Recycling instructions